-West Auckland woman's hammer injuries were universally fatal, says pathologist
+Marinovich murder trial: West Auckland mother's hammer injuries were universally fatal, says pathologist

 Martin Marinovich denies murdering his mum, Noeleen Ann Marinovich, who died on February 7 last year.

-Shortly after midnight, he he made a 111 call at the Sturges Rd train station, admitting he attacked her.
+Shortly after midnight, he made a 111 call at the Sturges Rd train station, admitting he attacked her.

 The Crown alleges Martin Marinovich snapped, tried to strangle his mother and hit her with a hammer at least 12 times in the lounge of their Oratia house.